OpenAdaptAI/OpenAdapt/README.md

 1. OpenAdapt is model agnostic
 2. OpenAdapt generates prompts automatically (auto-prompted, not user-prompted)
 3. OpenAdapt works with all types of desktop GUIs, including virtualized (e.g. Citrix) and web
-4. OpenAdapt is open source! (license TBD, please see https://github.com/OpenAdaptAI/OpenAdapt/issues/246)
+4. OpenAdapt is open source (MIT license)

 ## Install